Halt Ajaokuta, Itakpe concessioning, group begs Senate president – The Sun Nigeria

-A civil society group, Social Integrity Network, (SINET), has asked Senate President, Ahmad Lawan, to set up a committee to quickly look at the ongoing plan to concession Ajaokuta Steel Company Limited and Itakpe Iron Ore Company.
+A civil society group, Social Integrity Network (SINET), has asked Senate President, Ahmad Lawan, to set up a committee to look at the ongoing plan to concession Ajaokuta Steel Company Limited and Itakpe Iron Ore Company.

-In a communique after an emergency meeting in Jos, Plateau State, yesterday, SINET urged the senate president to ensure that the process is halted, reversed and handed over to the incoming administration for proper scrutiny and consideration for national interest.
+In a communique after an emergency meeting in Jos, Plateau State, yesterday, SINET urged the Senate president to ensure the process is halted, reversed and handed over to the incoming administration for proper scrutiny and consideration for national interest.

 The communique was signed SINET’s National Coordinator, Ibrahim Issah.